Whitecat18/Mavoc-Antivirus/README.md

   <b>You can view log files on the menu bar</b>

   <div align="center">
-  <p align="Left">Log Viewer is used to view the logs of recent Scans and the results of scans like malicious files detected and the files that are removed from the system after the approval from the user </p>
+  <p align="Left">Log Viewer is used to view the logs of recent Scans and the results of scans like malicious files detected and the files that are removed from the system after approval from the user.
+These logs will be recorded while the scanning process is going on along with the date and time of the scan.
+This helps to get some detailed data on malicious that entered our system and the Files that are removed for security purposes. </p>
   <img  width=50% src="images/mavoc-log-menu.png" />
   </div>
 </details>

 <details>
   <summary><b>Add Database</b></summary>
-  <p>You can create your own databases . by default it has over 350000 New, Popular Databases Till 24 SEP 2023 </p>
+  <p>You can create your own databases.
+Now, by default, it has over 350000 New, Popular Databases Till 24 SEP 2023 </p>
-  <p>To add your custom database , the hash files are located in the /hashes directory. or you can add the database through the File options avaiable on the menu_bar </p>
+  <p>To add your custom database, the hash files are located in the /hashes directory. or you can add the database through the File options available on the menu_bar</p>
   <div align="center">
   <img width=45% src="images/mavoc-files.png" />
   </div>